tjmacphee/COP3710-Internship-app/README.md

 You can now access the server at http://localhost:8000

+Switch to the development branch to recieve the latest updates (will add base routes)

 Please use the development branch to submit new code

 !!
 If you see an error message - Error: You don't have permission to access that port - run the following command